A Compressive Sensing Inspired Monte-Carlo Method for Combinatorial Optimization: Numerical Results

-In this section, we numerically compare the performances of the Monte-Carlo Compressive Optimization algorithm when using different sketching functions $\Phi$.
-We compare their performances with each other and with the dual annealing algorithm, known as the best heuristic method to handle general combinatorial optimization problems.
+In this section, we numerically compare the performances of the Monte-Carlo Compressive Optimization algorithm when using different sketch functions $\Phi$.
+We compare the performance of MCCO using each of them together and to a more standard approach: the dual annealing. \\

-\textbf{Setup} : In order to work with reasonable computational time, we choose a problem of relatively small size, bit-strings of length $N=12$ (space dimension is $2^N$).
-This also allows for visualization of the problem structure when having a look at its, usually unknown, spectrum.
-Even though the case with longer length will be the subject of further study, the theoretical arguments convince us that similar results will still be valid.
-The problem of interest is shown in Figure \ref{fig:spectrum} and was randomly drawn from the set of possible problems.
-Note that the problem belongs to a general class of Ising-like cost functions that are complicated to solve even for current state-of-the-art heuristic methods like dual annealing.
+\textbf{Setup} : To work with reasonable computational time, we choose a problem of relatively small size, bit-strings of length $N=12$ (space dimension is $2^N$).
+This also allows for visualization of the problem structure.
+The case with larger scale and realistic problems will be the subject of separate study.
+However, the theoretical arguments from the Theoretical Analysis and the tests being currently realized through the TrOMA library, are robust evidence that similar conclusions will still hold on larger cases.
+The problem of interest is shown in Figure \ref{fig:spectrum} and was randomly drawn from the class of compressible problems described earlier.
+We recall that these problems belong to a general class of Ising-like cost functions that are complicated to solve and often considered as black-box problems.

-We chose a set of possible rules described by sequences of four, five or six bits.
-The number of each rules, as well as each pattern, are chosen randomly.
-The metric used in Figure \ref{fig:res} is the average distance (over the choice of samples) to the real optimum $f(x^*) - f(\hat{x})$.
-We compare this distance for different sample size $n$ going from $50$ to $300$.
+We chose a set $\mathcal{R}$ of possible rules described by sequences of four, five, or six bits.
+The length of each rule, as well as each pattern, are chosen randomly.
+We compute an estimate for four distinct methods.
+The dual annealing method is used for reference.
+We compare with our MCCO algorithm using three distinct sketch functions described previously: Random, Quadruplets, and Quintuplets.
+The metric used in Figure \ref{fig:res} is the average distance (over the choice of samples) to the real optimum $| f(x^*) - f(\hat{x}) |$.
+We compare this distance for different sample size $n$ going from $50$ to $400$.

-Additionally, Figure \ref{fig:distance_repart} gives the distribution of this same distance for different estimates coming from distinct samples.
+Additionally, Figure \ref{fig:distance_repart} shows the distribution of these distances for estimates calculated from each sample.
 Another interesting metric is the Hamming distance of the estimate string $\hat x$ to the optimal one $x^*$.
-This Hamming distance distribution for different estimates coming from distinct sample appears in Figure \ref{fig:ham_repart}.
+Indeed, if the algorithm provide candidates within close Hamming distance, a simple post-processing step (like a greedy bit swapping) can allow to find optimum solutions.
+This Hamming distance distribution for the estimates calculated from each sample can be viewed in Figure \ref{fig:ham_repart}.